-- March 2022: A major tornado touched down in Arabi, Louisiana, destroying the area's substation. - March/April 2023: Major tornadoes devastate Arkansas and Mississippi communities. - April 2024: Major tornado devastate Mississippi, Louisiana and Texas communities.
+- March 2022: A major tornado touched down in Arabi, Louisiana, destroying the area's substation. - March/April 2023: Major tornadoes devastate Arkansas and Mississippi communities. - April 2024: Major tornado devastated Mississippi, Louisiana and Texas communities. - March/April 2025: Major spring storms brought damaging straight-line winds, tornadoes and flash flooding, devastating Arkansas and Mississippi communities.

-- X Weather events outside of - hurricane seasonFeb.
-2021: Coldest outbreak in the U.S. in - more than 30 years. - Dec.
-2022: Winter storms and record-low temps impacted millions across Arkansas, Mississippi and Louisiana. - August 2023: Communities across Entergy's service area experienced the effects of historic high temperatures and a prolonged period of belowaverage rainfall causing severe drought conditions. - 2023: More than 1200 red flag warnings were issued in Entergy's service area.
+Weather events outside of hurricane season

+- August 2023: Communities across Entergy's service area experienced the effects of historic high temperatures and a prolonged period of belowaverage rainfall causing severe drought conditions. - 2023: More than 1,200 wildfire red flag warnings were issued in Entergy's service area. - Jan.
+2025: Historic winter weather brought snow, ice and below freezing temperatures to parts of our service area. - March 2025: Wildfire impacted San Jacinto County, Texas and the state of Arkansas responded to dozens of wildfires at various levels of containment across the state.

-We winterize in prep of cold weather
+We winterize in preparation of cold weather

 Unique readiness plans are in place for each power plant, and we insulate critical equipment using improved methods and materials to protect them from low temps - for example, all piping is insulated with the potential for standing water to prevent freezing.
 Permanent windbreaks or enclosures were designed and built to protect pumps and other critical equipment.

-Transmission lines and facilities critical to bulk electric system reliability are inspected and maintained, for example, identifying any potential equipment performance issues with substations.
+Transmission lines and facilities critical to bulk electric system reliability are inspected and maintained toidentify any potential equipment performance issues with substations.
 Teams also test infrequently used generating units, such as the startup of emergency generators, where applicable, and check freeze protection circuits.

 We prepare critical systems and infrastructure across the distribution grid, further inspecting and testing equipment that can be impacted by extreme cold such as gas-filled circuit breakers, and ensure readiness of assets that provide electric service to critical gas infrastructure and other points of delivery that are vital to support generation reliability and resiliency.